zcorleissen/documentation/source/python_examples.rst

 .. code-block:: bash

-   pip install pymongo
+   $ sudo pip install pymongo

 However you can also install it using `setuptools`:

 .. code-block:: bash

-   easy_install pymongo
+   $ sudo easy_install pymongo

 Then you can import it like anything else: